 You're Never Too Old for Halloween

-When a picture of a 91-year-old man in a Halloween costume went viral this week, I was asked if other senior citizens dressed up in Halloween costumes.
+When a picture of a 91-year-old man in a Halloween costume went viral in 2012, I was asked if other senior citizens dressed up in Halloween costumes.
 Of course they do, and why are you asking me, anyway?

 Redditor Kristin_Ols23 posted this photograph of her 91-year-old grandfather.
 His costume for this Halloween is the Mayor of Townsville from the animated TV show The Powerpuff Girls.